Juan-Jones/earnonlinemoney/content/blog/best-apps-to-sell-your-stuff.md

 ### 11. Craigslist.org

 Craigslist has been a major resource for sellers since.
 Across the globe, internet entrepreneurs have earned thousands selling products through classified ad sites.
 It's one of the best side hustles of the internet.
-Many people around the world use these basic techniques to [sell items on Craigslist]({{< relref "make-money-on-craigslist" >}}), and so can you.
+Many people around the world use these basic techniques to [earn money on Craigslist]({{< relref "make-money-on-craigslist" >}}), and so can you.

 ### 12. Decluttr